tideworks/spartan-launcher/README.md

 A sub command can therefore be issued to invoke a worker child process from the command line (in addition to supervisor-specific sub commands already mentioned).

 The **spartan** annotations for supervisor sub commands and worker child process sub commands will specify the sub command text token as an annotation attribute.
 That token is what is typed at the command line in order to execute it - along with any command line arguments that are passed to the sub command.
-Consequently **spartan**-based services are very easy to script via Linux shell programs such as `bash`.
+Consequently **spartan**-based services are very easy to script with Linux shell programs such as `bash`.

 A supervisor process can oversee the execution of one or more worker child processes - it can *supervise* them, so to speak.
 This is a great way to go about programming robust, self-healing software.